fliiiix/hslu_18hs_stair_pachack_python/README.md

-# snakehack-python
+pachack-python

-A simple snakehack written in Python.
+A simple pachack written in Python.

 This AI client uses the [bottle web framework](http://bottlepy.org/docs/dev/index.html) to serve requests and the [gunicorn web server](http://gunicorn.org/) for running bottle on Heroku.
 Dependencies are listed in [requirements.txt](requirements.txt).